 Unrecorded Southern Hemisphere Celestial Chart in Mirror Image -- Including Astrological Models and a Horoscope Model

 Fine, unrecorded map of the constellations of the Southern Hemisphere, published in Paris by Antoine De Fer.
 The map includes astrological data, including references to horoscopes.
-Significantly, and mysteriously, this extraordinary celestial chart is printed in mirror image-it would appear that it was engraved so as to print the content in reverse.
-This could indicate that the chart was intended as a way to study astrology in secret, and to confuse those who would suppress the subject.
+Significantly, this extraordinary celestial chart is printed in mirror image, making it a possible counter-proof.
+This could also potentially indicate that the chart was intended as a way to study astrology in secret, and to confuse those who would suppress the subject.

 We offer the following images to illustrate the verso and a digitally reversed image of the map: